 Well, Stu McLaren went to create a training platform called TRIBE and TRIBE is it’s an education platform for creating membership sites.
 They have a very fascinating model.
 So they launched twice, I think it’s twice a month or twice a year, they do a big multi-video launch in a webinar.
 And then they open it up for a couple of weeks at a time and just jam a bunch of members through.
 So it’s an interesting model and their memberships are typical $1000, $2,000 a year.

 Every membership has its pricing, but by and large, you have these like a Stu McLaren model, a TRIBE model that is being added to business models all around the world.
 It might be a coaching business that adds a subscription website.
-It might be an author who adds a membership for some continuity.
-It might be a software offer that gives some accountability to its members through a Facebook group that they pay for.
-So there's a lot of different ways subscription can work, continuity can work in your business.
+Might be an author who adds a membership for some continuity, might be a software offer that gives some accountability to its members through a Facebook group that they pay for.
+So there’s a lot of different ways subscription can work, continuity can work in your business.